osuchaya/readme-generator/README.md

 ## Installation

-none
+Install Node.js version 16.0

 ## Usage

-none
+After cloning the code files into local machine, run node index.js, follow the prompts to answer all the questions

+## License

+    This project is licensed under the APACHE_2.0 license.

 ## Contribution

-none
+Please contact me if you wish to contribute

 ## Test

-none
+Not applicable

 ## Questions
+  Please visit my GitHub page on [https://github.com/osuchaya](https://github.com/osuchaya/) for more of my projects.

-  If there are any questions, please contact me via hi@hi.com
+  If there are any questions, please contact me via suchaya.osatis@gmail.com